ggsingla/experiments/README.md

 These are some on test basis things that can be used in big projects by taking some inspiration from here.

-> There is no customizable properties included in these
+> There are no customizable properties included in these